Meyaal/tea-house/README.md

 * Orderform does not looks well and needs to be fixed.
 ![](docs/Skärmavbild%202023-09-18%20kl.%2012.30.46.png)

-* Whens users logged in successfully they does not get at message.
+* Whens users logged in successfully they do not get at message.

 ### Note